 COBIT Control Practices: Guidance to Achieve Control Objectives for Successful IT Governance, 2nd Edition

-This extension of the COBIT family of products details the how and why of the 37 processes within this globally accepted IT governance, control and assurance framework (Here are the contents of this book).
+This extension of the COBIT family of products details the how and why of the 34 processes within this globally accepted IT governance, control and assurance framework.

 Control practices provide control approaches consisting of practices that are necessary and sufficient for achieving COBIT control objectives.
 These practices support the prevention, detection and correction of undesired events through responsible use of resources, appropriate management of risk and the delivery of value to business.

 - The COBIT framework, extending it with more specific implementation focus.

 - How each process can assist in controlling and managing risk.

 - Managing risk by decreasing the probability of adverse consequences from threats and vulnerabilities, safeguarding the assets, and limiting the impact on the business.

 - Increasing business value by achieving efficiency and/or effectiveness gains.

 - At least two control practices from each detailed control objective.

 Each control practice expands the capabilities of COBIT by providing the practitioner with an additional level of detail.
 The COBIT IT processes, business requirements and control objectives define what needs to be done to implement an effective control structure.